 The new provisions on arbitral proceedings are relatively young.
 As, however, these provisions have been modelled upon the corresponding provisions of the Austrian CCP, Austrian case law and legal literature can be relied upon when interpreting the corresponding Liechtenstein provisions, which increases the degree of predictability of court decisions and therefore the degree of legal certainty.26

 The extent to which Liechtenstein will be chosen as venue for arbitral proceedings will finally depend on the qualification and skills of the arbitrators and of Liechtenstein counsel to the parties involved in disputes.

-2 Liechtenstein is the sixth-smallest state in the world; see Liechtenstein in Figures 2019, p.
-9.
+2 Liechtenstein is the fourth-smallest state in Europe; see Liechtenstein in Figures 2021, p.
+4.

 4 See (in particular) EFTA Surveillance Authority Decision of 15 February 2011 on Private Investment Structures Liechtenstein, Doc.
 Number 44/11/COL.

 5 Persons and Companies Act of 20 January 1926, Liechtenstein Legal Gazette 4/1926 (PGR).

 7 The revised Law on Foundations entered into effect on 1 April 2009, Liechtenstein Legal Gazette 220/2008 of 26 June 2008.